GrandPyjaman/GrandPyjaman-stuff/README.md

 The title is explicit.
 This was created to start learning the ducky script in an useful way.
 I use this script with a flipper zero.

-Works on windows 10, not tested on 11.
+Works on windows 10 and 11.

 This script is plug and play.